-These 7 vital tips on writing a book about your life coaching and getting it published will get your started on this proven marketing strategy for your coaching business.
+These tips on writing a book as a marketing tool and getting it published will get you started on this proven marketing strategy for life coaches and other professionals.

 It seems just about everyone believes they have a book inside them, just waiting to be written.

 But for many, that book never hits the shelves or online book store and stays inside as a “someday" instead of becoming a powerful marketing tool.
-So, take note of these tips on writing a book about your life coaching and turn that someday into a now.
+So, take note of these tips for writing a book about your profession and turn that someday into a firm goal.

-The most important book writing tip must be to research whether your book on life coaching is going to be an attractive and sellable product.
+One of the most important steps to being a successful author is to research whether your book on life coaching or any profession is going to be an attractive and sellable product.
 So ask yourself....

-Is there some new information or a different perspective on your coaching niche you want to put out into the marketplace?
+Is there some new information or a different perspective on your work you want to put out?

 How do I want my book to look and feel?

-One of the most important tips on writing book that will be a success is to remember your book is a representation of who you are, your knowledge and your professionalism in both content and presentation.
+One of the most important tips on writing book is to remember it is a representation of who you are, your knowledge and your professionalism in both content and presentation.

 This means that the look and, in the case of hard copy, feel of the book is really important.
-Again do some research online and in book stores to see what jumps out for you and you automatically reach for.
+Again do some research online and in book stores to see which books jump out for you and you automatically respond to.

-These are just a few of the tips I have used.
+These are just a few of the tips for writing a book I have found useful.
 You'll find lots more on how to go about writing a non fiction self help book in this best selling book on Amazon; On Writing Well

-My publisher found me after I self-published so I didn't have to experience this one.
-So the best thing I can do is refer you to author associations that help with this.
+My publisher found me after I self-published so I didn't have to experience the hassle of this one.
+So the best thing I can do is refer you to author associations that can help.

 Advantages of having a publisher: It's great for the ego as proof that what you have written is thought to be good and marketable by someone other than you!